laboon/ebook/text/40_unit_testing.md

 3. __Developers understand their code__ - Writing tests allows the developer to understand what the expected behavior of the function is.
 It also allows the developer to add tests for things that he or she knows might be problematic for a specific function.
 For example, a developer may know that a sort function may not sort numeric strings correctly, because certain flags need to be set to ensure that it treats them as numbers instead of strings (so that "1000" is bigger than "99", which it would not be if the function treated them as strings, since "9" is bigger than "1").
 A black-box tester may not realize that this is what is happening "under the hood" and so not think to test this particular edge case.

 4. __Living documentation__ - The tests provide a kind of "living documentation" to the code.
 They explain what a codebase is supposed to do in a different way than the actual code and any comments or documentation for the software.
-Failing tests are updated; they are either removed or changed as the softare itself changes.
+Failing tests are updated; they are either removed or changed as the software itself changes.
 Unlike traditional documentation, if unit tests are executed on a regular basis (such as before being merged to baseline), then it's impossible for the tests to become obsolete.
 Obsolete tests don't pass, and tests that don't pass should not be merged to baseline.

 5. __Alternative implementation__ - One way to think of tests is as a different implementation of the software.
 In a sense, a program is just a listing of what a computer should do given certain input - *IF* foo is less than five, *THEN* print out "small foo".  *WHEN* a new bar object is created, *SET* the baz variable to false.
 A comprehensive test suite provides a similar service, saying what the program should do in a slightly different way.
 There's always room for error, but if you're implementing it twice, once as a test and once as code, then there's less chance that both will be written wrong in exactly the same way.